The Factory

 ⏱️ Runtime & Duration

-The total runtime of The Factory is 108 minutes (1h 48m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Factory (2012) is 108 minutes (1h 48m).
+Directed by Morgan O'Neill, the film runs for 108 minutes in its complete theatrical version.

 Verdict Summary